nextflow-io/training/docs/nf_templates/7_testing.md

 !!! question "Exercise"

-    Create a new test profile and add it to your CI workflows.
+    Create a new test profile and add it to your CI workflows